FarronF/limerick-council-meetings/meetings/2017/04/26-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community, Leisure and Emergency Services SPC - 21st February 2017.md

 supported these requests.
 Mr. Brady informed members that money has been set aside in this

-year’s budget to paint Askeaton library.---
+year’s budget to paint Askeaton library.
+---
 **Item 3:**

 **Suicide Awareness Working Group** **–** **2017 Workplan**